2.3 Spectral Elements

 For very short exposure times in the UVIS channel, there are minor issues with exposure time non-uniformity (Section 6.7.1) and blurring due to shutter-induced vibration (Section 6.10.4).

 There is no mechanical shutter in the IR channel; instead, the detector provides electronic shuttering.
 Dark-current measurements are obtained by using the BLANK, an opaque aluminum blocker in the filter wheel.
-The block is also in place whenever the IR channel is not in use, such as during slews, Earth occultations and South Atlantic Anomaly (SAA) passages.
+The blank is also in place whenever the IR channel is not in use, such as during slews, Earth occultations and South Atlantic Anomaly (SAA) passages (when high energy particles are most likely to strike the telescope).

 -